 Too Much Corporate Training Is Wasted

-Based upon the measurement of over 800 training programs, we know that training, by itself, changes the behavior and the on-the-job performance of only 1-in-5 participants on average.
+We know, based upon the measurement of over 800 training programs, that training, by itself, changes the behavior and the on-the-job performance of only 1-in-5 participants on average.
 Those are not great odds.
-The biggest barrier to having learning that sticks?
-Relevance!

 The Bottom Line

-To learn more about learning that sticks, download 3 Steps to Building a Smarter Training Initiative – One that Gets Business Results
+To learn more about sticky workplace learning, download 3 Steps to Building a Smarter Training Initiative

 Get key strategy, culture, and talent tools from industry experts that work